Imatran-kaupunki/LocusAutoCRF/readme.md

 # Locus Automatic CRF generator

-This Python script converts data from `Lajiryhmäeditori.csv` into a cross reference file.
+This Python script converts types from `Lajiryhmäeditori.csv` into a cross reference file where each type is it's seperate layer.
 You can export the CSV from Locus Cloud's admin tools.

 ---